 Mercier Wood Flooring has gathered together the most frequently asked questions asked by its customers.
 Perhaps you’ll find the responses to yours here.
 So take a look at this section and above all, don’t hesitate to contact the Mercier team if you don’t find all the answers to your questions.

-What distinguishes the Mercier Generations finish from the Pure Expression oil finish?
+What distinguishes Mercier Generations finish from other finishes available in the market?

 Do Mercier products contain volatile organic compounds (VOCs)?